juliatan/ethereum-crowdcoin/README.md

 ### Display individual campaign data

 - In `pages/campaigns/[address].tsx`, we want to display the details of a campaign.
 We can use `getServerSideProps` to get the address from the URL, and pass that into our `createCampaignContractInstance()` function.
 This gives us back the summary, which we can then render on the page.
+- Create a contribute form component in `components/ContributeForm.tsx`.
+Create a campaign contract instance so that we can call the `contribute()` method.

 ## Packages